Stationary broken parity states in active matter models: When do steady asymmetric states exist?

 Now, if we can always find a steady state correction $\vecg{\delta u}$ that solves Eq.~\eqref{eq:linearized_steadystate} then there exists a branch of asymmetric steady states.
 The solvability condition (which is sufficient) for this to be the case is

 with the adjoint zero eigenvector $\vecg{\delta u}^\dagger$ solving the adjoint linear homogeneous equation

-The expression $\braket{\dots,\dots}$ denotes spatial integration over the finite domain $\left[-\frac{L}{2},\frac{L}{2}\right]$ with periodic boundary conditions.\footnote{Our analysis also applies to an infinite domain.
+The expression $\braket{\dots,\dots}$ denotes a scalar product in function space determined via spatial integration over the finite domain $\left[-\frac{L}{2},\frac{L}{2}\right]$ with periodic boundary conditions.\footnote{Our analysis also applies to an infinite domain.
 Domains with other boundary conditions do not allow stationary drifting states and are not considered here.}

-\paragraph*{Step 2: Find the adjoint zero eigenvector}~\\ We can write the adjoint linear operator $\underline{\mathcal{L}}^\dagger$ as
+\paragraph*{Step 2: Finding the adjoint zero eigenvector}~\\ We can write the adjoint linear operator $\underline{\mathcal{L}}^\dagger$ as

 where we have used the self-adjointness of $\underline{\mathcal{L}}^\mathcal{G}$ and $\underline{\mathcal{L}}^{\mathcal{G}_C}$.
 Inserting Eq.~\eqref{eq:L_Ldagger} into Eq.~\eqref{eq:linear_dagger} we obtain